 Decide what you want to keep – if anything

 If there are items that you want to keep, tell the firm before the clearance begins and they will leave them to one side as they clear the rest of the home.
 If you want the entire household cleared – including any carpets, appliances or fittings – let the firm know and they will take care of everything for you.

 If you have any furniture, items or keepsakes that you would like to keep hold of, but aren’t able to make room for them at the minute, some firms will have a storage service available which you can use to store your belongings for as long as you require.
 You should discuss this with the firm to make the proper arrangements.

 When the day of the house clearance comes around, your clearing firm will arrive at the property and get to work.
 They will work meticulously to remove everything that they can, loading it all safely in preparation for disposal.

-A house clearance can be a big job, and may take an entire day or more if the household has a great quantity of items.
-Smaller house clearances can take as little as an hour; it all depends on the size of the property and the amount of goods being removed.
+A house clearance can be a big job and may take an entire day or more if the household has a great number of items.
+Smaller house clearances can take as little as an hour; it all depends on the size of the property and the number of goods being removed.

 Once the home has been cleared, the items are taken away to be disposed of properly.
 The team will make sure to dispose of your items in an environmentally-friendly manner, in keeping with all regulations.

 When hiring your firm, it’s important to choose one that holds a valid waste carriers licence issued by the Environment Agency.
 This ensures that you aren’t employing cowboy companies that may resort to fly-tipping.
 Dumped household waste which can be traced back to you may result in a £5,000 fine, so choosing an accredited, licensed firm to dispose of your household waste will give you complete peace of mind.